 Frequently Asked Questions

-So, as Mom and Dad, or Grandparents, or just friends of the BAND & COLORGUARD, you have questions about the EEU?
+So, as Mom and Dad, or Grandparents, or just friends of the Band & Colorguard students, you have questions about the EEU?
 Or maybe just what is happening in the EEU?

 Where can I find the EEU rules?

-These are found in the Student/Parent Handbook on the Registration Page – Here.
+Find EEU Rules & Regs in the latest Student/Parent Handbook on the Registration Page.

 Click here to view the EHSEU bylaws.